oregonjim/leetv/README.md

 a pool that you provide (YouTube is a rich source for these, and 'youtube-dl' will enable you to save them locally).
-Even though the commercials are chosen at random, they will not be repeated until the entire pool is delpeted, at which point the pool is reset.
-Similar to this is the 'random episode' feature, where movies or TV series' episodes can be chosen at random, and are added to a list when chosen so that they will not be repeated.
+Even though the commercials are chosen at random, they will not be repeated until the entire pool is depleted, at which point the pool is reset.
+Similar to this is the 'random episode' feature, where movies or TV series' episodes can be chosen at random, and are added to a list when chosen so that they will not be repeated until all have been played.

   When creating the daily schedules, each 1/2 hour time slot can specify a particular series to play in either linear or random order.
 Also supported